jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 229 Powers of Labour Inspectors
 (1) For the purpose of performing his or her functions and duties under any Act specified in section 223(1), every Labour Inspector has, subject to sections 230 to 233, the following powers:
-  (a) the power to enter, at any reasonable hour, any premises where any person is employed or where the Labour Inspector has reasonable cause to believe that any person is employed, accompanied, if the Labour Inspector thinks fit, by any other employee of the Department qualified to assist or by a member of the police:
+  (a) the power to enter, at any reasonable hour, any premises where any person is employed or where the Labour Inspector has reasonable cause to believe that any person is employed, accompanied, if the Labour Inspector thinks fit, by any other employee of the department qualified to assist or by a constable:
   (b) the power to interview any person at any premises of the kind described in paragraph (a) and the power to interview any employer or any employee:
   (c) the power to require the production of, and to inspect and take copies from,—
     (i) any wages and time record or any holiday and leave record whether kept under this Act or any other Act: